This rich Mutton Karahi recipe comes to us from Saima Ateeq, who was born and raised in the very north of Pakistan, on the border of Afghanastan.

 This dish is super rich, so all the accompaniments are sharp, fresh, crisp, or carby.
 Saima recommends fresh Naan bread, a yogurt drink (Lassi), and a simple salad of onions and chiles marinated in lemon juice.

-(Personally, I made it all stretch a little father with rice also.)
+(Personally, I made it all stretch a little further with rice also.)

 What kind of green chiles do you use for the onion salad?

 Saima says don't worry too much about this.
-I used Serranos because they were long and green like Saima described.
+I used Serranos because they were long and green as Saima described.

 If you don't have garlic ginger paste, how do you make it from scratch?